equinix-labs/equinix-docs-mcp-server/README.md

-# Equinix MCP Server
+# Equinix Docs and API Specifications MCP Server

-This project is an experimental Model Context Protocol (MCP) server, for local use and learning, that provides unified access to Equinix APIs and documentation through docs.equinix.com published API specifications and site indexes.
+This project is an experimental Model Context Protocol (MCP) server, for local use and learning, that provides access to Equinix APIs and documentation.
 This project is not expected to offer high quality (production-ready) results.
 This is offered for developers learning about MCP, Equinix APIs and documentation, and their potential integration.

+> [!NOTE]
-An example of this is that the full list of Equinix API operationIds will overwhelm the context windows of local LLMs making this tool impractical for more than learning.
+> The full list of Equinix API operationIds will overwhelm the context windows of local LLMs making this tool impractical for more than learning.

 ## Features

-- **API Access**: Fetches, merges, and caches multiple Equinix API specifications then exposes operationIds as MCP tools.
+- **API Access**: Fetches and caches Equinix API specifications then exposes operationIds as MCP tools.
    - **API Authentication**: Supports both OAuth2 Client Credentials used by most API services and Metal API tokens
-- Configurable Overlays**: Use overlay specifications to normalize APIs before processing
+   - **Configurable Overlays**: Use overlay specifications to normalize API responses before LLM processing
-- **Documentation Integration**: Search and browse Equinix documentation via sitemap and Lunr search
-- **Automated Updates**: GitHub Actions workflow for keeping API specs current
-- **FastMCP Integration**: Built on the FastMCP framework for rapid development
    - **Arazzo Workflows (Experimental)**: Define and execute higher-level workflows chaining multiple API operations
+- **Documentation Integration**: Search Equinix documentation via sitemap and Lunr search
+   - TODO: fetch docs content (and not just the URLs)

 ## Supported APIs